flightofthephoenix007/jabwiki/events.md

-# What events are staying home because of COVID-19?
+# What events/music festivals are requiring attendees to have COVID-19 jab or will accept a PCR test?

 ---